 Living through a pandemic with unforeseen reality and unending uncertainties for over a year has created an epidemic of fear.
 As a consequence, there have been stigmatization and blaming to infected people, especially vulnerable population.
 With the current surges in COVID-19 infection across Southeast Asia, the fear of contracting the disease remains and is even escalated when the vaccine is in shortage and not accessible to many.
 They are nervous of not getting timely vaccinated, not to mention the concern on vaccine’s safety and efficacy.
 The fear also extends beyond contraction and manifests in socio-economic stress as a result of the pandemic impacts.
 In particular, the poor and disadvantaged groups have been hardest hit with a deepening of poverty since the existing inequalities have been exacerbated.

-SEA Junction invites all to make an effort to collectively provide a different visual story of the epidemic in Southeast Asia that shows strength and hope.
-We believe in the importance of reducing fear and promote informed policy and public discussion with more accurate reporting of the epidemiological realities of COVID19.
-We need to show that COVID19 is also a tale of survival, resilience and solidarity.
+SEA Junction invites all to make an effort to collectively provide a different visual story of the pandemic in Southeast Asia that shows strength and hope.
+We believe in the importance of reducing fear and promote informed policy and public discussion with more accurate reporting of the epidemiological realities of COVID-19.
+We need to show that COVID-19 is also a tale of survival, resilience and solidarity.

-We are asking for short stories in the form of photo essays, short documentaries and illustrated art essays in any language of the region (to be later translated into English) or in English.
-We will then select, curate and showcase them in a special section to be established on our online platform and on our social media.
+We are calling for short stories in the form of photo essays, short documentaries and illustrated art essays in any language of the region (to be later translated into English) or in English.
+We will then select, curate and showcase them in a special section on our online platform and on our social media.
 We will be also looking for other partners interested in broadcasting these works of resilience.
-When the Covid-19 situation ease, we will use the selected visual storytelling works to organize a 2-week long exhibition at BACC.
+When the COVID-19 situation ease, we will use the selected visual storytelling works to organize a 2-week long exhibition at BACC.